isomerpages/mlaw-corp/news/speeches/_posts/2024-01-15-post-Keynote Address by Minister for Home Affairs and Law Mr K Shanmugam at the CIL.md

 10. In essence, some serious people are beginning to say that in the Middle East, escalation risks have increased substantially.

 <p style="margin-left: 40px">
-- The US has not been able to contain the scope of Israel’s military offensive in Gaza.
+- The US has not been able to contain the scope of Israel’s military offensive in Gaza.</p>

 </p><p style="margin-left: 40px">
-- The US has also failed to tame the Houthis, despite deploying carriers to the eastern Mediterranean Sea.
+- The US has also failed to tame the Houthis, despite deploying carriers to the eastern Mediterranean Sea.</p>

 </p><p style="margin-left: 40px">
 - Actions of the US in sending the Carrier Groups to the Mediterranean may in fact have emboldened Israel, which seems to be broadening its military campaign.
-Two weeks ago, Israel allegedly carried out a strike on Hamas’ number two leader in Beirut.
+Two weeks ago, Israel allegedly carried out a strike on Hamas’ number two leader in Beirut.</p>

 {:start="11"}
 11. You also read that:

 </p><p style="margin-left: 40px">
-- The Houthis have been attacking vessels in the Red Sea.
+- The Houthis have been attacking vessels in the Red Sea.</p>

 </p><p style="margin-left: 40px">
-- The UN Security Council has adopted a resolution last week condemning the attacks and demanding that they cease.
+- The UN Security Council has adopted a resolution last week condemning the attacks and demanding that they cease.</p>

 </p><p style="margin-left: 40px">
-- The US and UK, with the support from a few other countries, have since launched strikes against targets in Houthi-controlled areas of Yemen.
+- The US and UK, with the support from a few other countries, have since launched strikes against targets in Houthi-controlled areas of Yemen. </p>

 {:start="12"}
 12. Turning to Europe, the authors note that Russia will likely press its advantage in Ukraine, which will create further security challenges.

 </p><p style="margin-left: 40px">
 - On the one hand, support for Ukraine is a little wobbly.
 The US has failed to pass a Ukraine support bill, despite President Zelensky’s visit to Washington in December.
 Europe has also failed to agree to deliver financial assistance to Ukraine, at their December European Council meeting.
-Some estimate that US and European aid to Ukraine has fallen by almost 90% between August and October 2023, compared to the same period in 2022.
+Some estimate that US and European aid to Ukraine has fallen by almost 90% between August and October 2023, compared to the same period in 2022.</p>

 </p><p style="margin-left: 40px">
-- At the same time, Russia’s war economy is said to be “roaring”, with a capacity to supply weapons that “far outpaces” Western capacity through to 2025.
+- At the same time, Russia’s war economy is said to be “roaring”, with a capacity to supply weapons that “far outpaces” Western capacity through to 2025. </p>

 {:start="13"}
 13. It is also pointed out that multilateral institutions are losing credibility, as they are often “used and abused” by advanced economies to serve their own interests.
 For example:

 </p><p style="margin-left: 40px">
-- Efforts to reform the IMF, such as by increasing the voting shares of emerging countries like India and China have not made headway in the last 15 years, because the US and Europe want to preserve their privileges.
+- Efforts to reform the IMF, such as by increasing the voting shares of emerging countries like India and China have not made headway in the last 15 years, because the US and Europe want to preserve their privileges. </p>

 </p><p style="margin-left: 40px">
-- The WTO dispute settlement mechanism and reforms have been hampered by the US, which has adopted a more unilateral trade policy.
+- The WTO dispute settlement mechanism and reforms have been hampered by the US, which has adopted a more unilateral trade policy. </p>

 </p><p style="margin-left: 40px">
-- And, the UN has suffered a further blow in the eyes of developing countries who perceive that double standards are being shown by some Western countries, which have supported Ukraine against Russia, but blocked or abstained from resolutions on an immediate humanitarian ceasefire in the Gaza strip.
+- And, the UN has suffered a further blow in the eyes of developing countries who perceive that double standards are being shown by some Western countries, which have supported Ukraine against Russia, but blocked or abstained from resolutions on an immediate humanitarian ceasefire in the Gaza strip. </p>

 {:start="14"}
 14. With these observations, there is a sense, today, as I speak to you, that much of the Order that we had long assumed is in some crisis.
 Tensions have built up in the System and the tensions threaten the essential structures of the World Order, as we know them.